 Yusra Owais (Amatullah) | View Articles

 Yusra is a student of the Qur’an and its language.
 She completed the 2007 Ta’leem program at Al-Huda Institute in Canada and studied Qur’an, Tajweed (science of recitation) and Arabic in Cairo.
 Through her writings, she hopes to share the practical guidance taught to us by Allah and His Messenger and how to make spirituality an active part of our lives.
 She has completed her undergraduate degree in Social Work and will be completing a Masters program in 2014.
 Her experiences include working with immigrant seniors, refugee settlement, and accessibility for people with disabilities.

 Muslema Purmul | View Articles

-Muslema Purmul was born in Raleigh, North Carolina and raised in San Diego, California.
+Shaykha Muslema Purmul was born in Raleigh, North Carolina and raised in San Diego, California.
 She received a Bachelor’s Degree in the Study of Religion and a Bachelor’s in Middle Eastern Studies from the University of California at San Diego.
-She has served the Muslim Students’ Association, MSA West and the Muslim American Society (MAS) in various capacities, is an active MAS member, and a scholarship student with the Islamic American University.
-Muslema and her husband, Jamaal Diwan, participated in the International Union of Muslim Scholars “Future Scholars Program” in 2008/2009.
-They are currently pursuing Bachelor’s degrees in the College of Shari`ah at al-Azhar University in Cairo, and Master’s degrees from the American University in Cairo in Arabic Studies with an emphasis in Islamic Studies.
-Muslema can be reached at muslema[at]aucegypt[dot]edu.
+She was a scholarship student with the Islamic American University and participated in the International Union of Muslim Scholars “Future Scholars Program” in 2008/2009.
+She has completed the Bachelor’s degree program in the College of Shari`ah at al-Azhar University in Cairo.
+Currently, she is a busy new mom and gives weekly classes at the Islamic Center of Irvine

 Shafiur Rahman | View Articles